Advice for Berkeley Ph. D. students in math

 - Advertising yourself.

-- Make a professional
+- Make a professional webpage and keep it up-to-date.

 It may be easiest to copy someone else's webpage and then edit it.

-post them on your website
+post it on your website

 and on the arXiv server.